justjake/quickjs-emscripten/doc/@jitl/quickjs-node-cjs-debug-asyncify-wasm/README.md

 Enables assertions and memory sanitizers.
 Try to run your tests against debug variants, in addition to your preferred production variant, to catch more bugs.

-## Module system: esm
+## Module system: commonjs

-This variant exports an ESModule, which is standardized for browsers and more modern browser-like environments.
-It cannot be imported from CommonJS without shenanigans.
+This variant exports a CommonJS module, which is faster to load and run in Node.js.

 ## Extra async magic?
 Yes